User Guide

 - Grader: automated grading service for assignments with web interface

-The parameters of the services are configured via the configuration file.
+The parameters of the services and sources are configured via the configuration file.
 See below for more details.

 We support various pipelines which are pre-defined sequences of operations that process user inputs and generate responses.